milesmfe/botrap/QUICKSTART.md

 ### Strategy Tips
 - Trap rules accumulate throughout a round - plan carefully!
+- After each rule application, cards are automatically returned to decks and reshuffled
-- Use Gold strategically to clear dangerous trap situations
+- Use Gold strategically to clear dangerous trap situations and get a fresh hand
-- Consider future hands when applying trap rules
+- Consider future hands when applying trap rules - they persist for the entire round
 - Higher-level opponents have more upgrades, making them harder
+- Some opponents increase your hand size, giving you more cards to work with but also more potential traps
+- Watch opponent card back colors for strategic information about hidden cards
+- The "NEW HAND" button lets you reshuffle without applying a rule, but trap rules remain active

 ### Winning/Losing
 - **Win**: Complete all 13 rounds by defeating Bo Trap